NNPDF/eko/doc/source/theory/pQCD.rst

 It is useful to define in addition :math:`b_k = \beta_k/\beta_0, k>0`.

-We implement two different strategies to solve the renormalization group equation (RGE):
+We implement two different strategies to solve the |RGE|:

 - ``method="exact"``: Solve using :func:`scipy.integrate.solve_ivp`.
   In |LO| we fall back to the expanded solution as this is already the true solution.